PRBonn/TCoRe/README.md

 ## How to Cite

-If you use this repo, please cite as:"
+If you use this repo, please cite as:

 ```bibtex
 @inproceedings{magistri2024icra,